LapatePic.png

 Graduate Student

-Mengsi is a third year graduate student in Cognitive Neuroscience.
+Mengsi is a fifth-year graduate student in Cognitive Neuroscience.
 She received her bachelor’s degree in Engineering and then earned her Masters in Psychology at Zhejiang University, China, where she investigated emotional memory formation.
 Mengsi is interested in the neural underpinnings of emotion and emotional memory in complex real-world episodes.
 In the LEAP Neuro lab, she is investigating the boundaries of emotional sequence learning and how they relate to individual differences in trait affective disposition.
 Mengsi hopes that her work will improve people’s wellbeing and sense of interconnectedness. [e-mail]

 NADEZHDA BARBASHOVA